ikeali/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to the previous one.
+a scrit that will list all fileseven ones with names beginning with a period character